 One last note:

-Euphemistic language is the murderer of a free-thinking society.
+Euphemistic language is a virus to a free-thinking society.
 (Think I am kidding?
 Watch HBO’s 2001 film Conspiracy).

 Words are often used to scare consumers.
 All-natural and Non-GMO does not mean organic, non-GMO is not necessarily a good thing, and don’t fear the word ‘chemical.’